MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-configuration.md

 The disk configuration is completely customizable so that you can configure the storage topology, disk type and IOPs you need for your SQL Server VM workload.
 You also have the ability to use UltraSSD (preview) as an option for the **Disk type** if your SQL Server VM is in one of the supported regions (East US 2, SouthEast Asia and North Europe) and you've enabled [ultra disks for your subscription](/azure/virtual-machines/disks-enable-ultra-ssd).

 Configure your `tempdb` database settings under **Tempdb storage**, such as the location of the database files, as well as the number of files, initial size, and autogrowth size in MB.

-Currently, during deployment, the max number of `tempdb` files is 8, but more files can be added after the SQL Server VM is deployed.
+- Currently, during deployment, the max number of `tempdb` files is 8, but more files can be added after the SQL Server VM is deployed.
+- If you configure the SQL Server instance `tempdb` on the D: local SSD volume as recommended, the SQL IaaS Agent extension manages the folders and permissions needed upon re-provisioning.

 ![Screenshot that shows where you can configure the tempdb storage for your SQL VM](./media/create-sql-vm-portal/storage-configuration-tempdb-storage.png)